Quantum corrections to a finite temperature BIon: Corrected Thermodynamics for the BIon

 \section{Corrected Thermodynamics for the BIon}

 Let us now look for the thermal corrections to the above equations by considering logarithmic correction to the entropy $S$ given by the equation (\ref{Corrected-Entropy}).
-The entropy (\ref{a}) of $\mathcal{N}$ coincident D-branes with a throat solution gets corrected as
+The entropy (\ref{a}) of $\mathcal{N}$ coincident D-branes, with a throat solution gets corrected as

-In order to analyze the expression for the corrected entropy we can assume $\cosh^{2}\alpha(\sigma_{0})=\frac{3}{4}$, which means that $F(\sigma_{0})=0$ leading to a relatively easy solution.
+In order to analyze the expression for the corrected entropy, we can assume $\cosh^{2}\alpha(\sigma_{0})=\frac{3}{4}$, which means that $F(\sigma_{0})=0$ produces a relatively easy solution.
 It is indeed a possible solution of the equation of motion at $\sigma_{0}$ \cite{BIon01}.
-However, we would like to work on the regime where the branch connected to the extremal BIon, which was also utilized in \cite{BIon01}.
+However, we would like to work on the regime where the branch is connected to the extremal BIon \cite{BIon01}.
 In this formulation one obtains